 Thank you so much for agreeing to do this interview.
-Let’s start with the most vicious question: What is love?
+Let’s start with the most vicious question: So, what is love?

 That’s a huge question in so many ways because the word ‘love’, at least in English, can mean so many things.
 It can refer to so many different phenomena.
 I think a lot of people, when they talk about love, talk about romantic love.
 In popular culture, when they talk about love, it is almost always romantic love, or even infatuation, and a lot of philosophers do not want to talk about infatuation.
 Rather, they separate it from love, or ‘love proper’.
 So you need to specify what you are talking about, and that is a big part of trying to answer the question.
 Are you talking about romantic love, or are you talking about close friendships?
 Because that can be love as well.
 Or are you talking about familial love, the love that parents, for instance, have for their children?
 Or, are you talking about loving philosophy, or loving nature, or love for humankind, etc.?
 The same word denotes different things.
 Now it might be the case that all these different types of love just mentioned, like loving philosophy, or nature, or a person, have something in common.
 But my project was not to look at all the different types of love there is, rather I wanted to see whether what we call romantic love, close friendships, and familial love have something in common.
 And if so, what are those features?